Poundland: Late-2000s: Economic recession

-2010–2019
+2010s

 In early 2010, Poundland's owners Advent International were planning on cashing in on the resurgence in discount retailers by preparing to put the chain up for sale.
-The report came as figures showed that value retailers were seeing a business boom in the current economic climate, with Barclays Private Equity expressing an interest in a potential take-over of Poundland for about £200 million.
+The report came as figures showed that value retailers were seeing a business boom in the 2008 financial crisis, with Barclays Private Equity expressing an interest in a potential take-over of Poundland for about £200 million.
 On 4 May 2010, it was announced that Poundland had been sold to US private equity firm Warburg Pincus for £200 million and was the subject of an initial public offering in March 2014.

 The company acquired 99p Stores in 2015, which was followed by a drop in its share price from 350p to 150p; in August 2016, the now-struggling Poundland was sold to the South African company Steinhoff International for £610 million.
 Poundland's shareholders approved the takeover in September 2016.
 The business converted the 99p Stores under the Poundland brand, and introducing 'Poundland & More', selling at a range of different prices, in the acquired stores.

 In November 2017, Poundland signed a deal with British online shopping retailer musicMagpie to receive supplies of used CDs, DVDs and Blu-Rays, which are then sold for £1 as part of Poundland's Replay range.